scar-ai/Mixture-of-Latents/README.md

 # The-Latentformer
-Latentformer is a transformer model with latent attention designed for efficient training.
-It features learnable positional embeddings, rotary position encoding, and MLA to optimize speed and performance while maintaining model quality.
+Latentformer is a transformer model with multihead latent attention (MLA) designed for efficient training.

 ## Model Architecture and Training